 Once the work is complete, all the harvested areas in the Brook will be retired from commercial forestry and replaced with alternative use species.

 The upcoming harvest will be conducted in three phases and will involve closures of reserves in the Codgers Trails area and the start of the Matai Valley.
 The harvest is being phased to minimise disruption to reserve users while ensuring their safety and the safety of those working on site.

-Phase 1 will commence mid-May and last for two months till mid-July.
+Phase 1 will commence mid-June (from 24 June 2021) and last for two months.
 During this phase, the north side of Codgers near Atmore Reserve down to the Maitai Valley Walkway will be closed, including recreational trails crossing Fireball Road, Top Dog Road and Golf Course Road.

 Ngāti Koata land from the Maitai Motor Camp via Groom Creek to Tantragee Saddle will be closed during all phases of the harvest, including recreational trails crossing Groom Creek Road and Fireball Road.